Country overview: Netherlands

 Most outreach work is carried out by low-threshold services in outpatient care facilities.
 These services are active in ‘street corner work’, offering daytime shelter in drop-in centres for street-based problem drug users, ‘living room’ projects for drug-using prostitutes and drug consumption rooms for chronic hard drug users.
 Other target groups are injecting drug users, extremely problematic drug users, and drug users from foreign countries.
 Outreach activities also feature in programmes for reducing drug-related public nuisance, which are often a collaborative venture between treatment and care facilities, police and civil groups.
-Outreach work is often ‘on the spot’ education (i.e. at places where young people meet), applying peer-support techniques.
+Outreach work is often ‘on the spot’ education (i.e. at places where young people meet), applying peer support techniques.
 Another approach is targeting drug users who have been imprisoned, for example by offering pre-release counselling.

 The possession of small quantities of drugs for personal use is accorded a much lower priority.
 Anyone found in possession of less than 0.5 g of Schedule I (i.e. ‘hard’) drugs will generally not be prosecuted, though the police will confiscate the drugs and refer the individual to a care agency.
 The threshold amount for cannabis is set at 5 g.
 However, a new formulation was introduced in the Opium Directive Act in 2012.
-In place of the wording ‘a police dismissal should follow if a cannabis user is caught with less than 5 grams of cannabis’, it now states that ‘in principle a police dismissal will follow if a person is carrying less than 5 grams of cannabis’, which opens the way to the arrest and prosecution of people in possession of less than 5 g of cannabis.
+In place of the wording ‘a police dismissal should follow if a cannabis user is caught with less than 5 grams of cannabis’, it now states that ‘in principle a police dismissal will follow if a person is carrying less than 5 grams of cannabis’, which opens the way to the arrest and prosecution of people in possession of less than 5 g of cannabis in certain circumstances.

 View ‘Legal profile’ for additional information.

 The 1995 white paper ‘Drug policy: continuity and change’ set out some of the basic principles of Dutch drug policy on illicit drugs.
-These included a distinction between ‘soft’ and ‘hard’ drugs and the white paper took a balanced and integrated approach.
+These included a distinction between ‘soft’ and ‘hard’ drugs, and the white paper took a balanced and integrated approach.
 It also outlined four major objectives: (i) to prevent drug use and to treat and rehabilitate drug users; (ii) to reduce harm to users; (iii) to diminish public nuisance caused by drug users; and (iv) to combat the production and trafficking of drugs.

 Following the publication of the 1995 white paper, other aspects of Dutch drug policy have been elaborated in different strategies and policy notes or letters to Parliament focused on specific drugs and issues.